 Lady Tremaine lifted her head up, looking around the control room and smiling triumphantly.
 "Well, go on, box.
 Destroy me if you're as powerful as he says!
 Go on, then!
 I'm waiting!"
 The Doctor felt the TARDIS shake angrily as lights began to flicker once again.
 The TARDIS stopped after a brief few seconds as Lady Tremaine waited, knowing what was going to happen next.
 "What's the matter?" she mocked.
 Silence followed.
 Lady Tremaine began to laugh lightly, then boisterously as the Doctor looked at the control panel longingly.

 "You can't kill me," she said to the TARDIS.
-"I have the Doctor… and there's nothing you can do, is there?"
+"I have the Time Lord, and there's nothing you can do is there?"
 She gripped the Doctor closer to her body, knowing full well that the TARDIS won't do anything to her when the Doctor was standing in her path.
 "Being the last comes at a price, doesn't it?"

 She suddenly froze at an unusual sound coming from nowhere in particular, looking around the room to pinpoint where it was coming from.
 She couldn't describe exactly what it was, but it was a strange sound that she couldn't describe through words.
 From out of thin air, she noticed a large blue box slowly materialize in front of the doors, the box fading in and out slowly.
 It wasn't until the blue box stood before her, the sound ceased, did she realize who was responsible for the event.

 The door to the TARDIS opened from the inside, but instead of the Doctor, Cindy saw a face she never wanted to see again.
 Lady Tremaine's head poked out of the door as she used one of her hands to open the second door, allowing more room for her offspring to exit.
 Cindy halted so fast that she almost fell down on her bum, a look of pure horror on her face at the sight before her.
-In Tremaine's second pair of limbs, a few of her talons lightly scratching the figure's skin, was the Doctor looking exhausted and pale.
+In Tremaine's second pair of limbs, her talons clutching the Doctor's form.
 He was still conscious, but appeared too fatigued to fight back.
 Whatever they did to him, it weakened him significantly to the point in which he could hardly grapple with the creature's nimble fingers.

 "Hello, my dear," Lady Tremaine purred, her expression arrogant.
 "I'm glad you made it home from the Ball in one piece.
 After all, that bridge you tumbled over was quite the scare, don't you think?"